 The first Grado built from metal is released in the SR325.

 The new SR60 has a review that puts it on the map.
-John & Loretta build each pair as Grado grows once again.
+John & Loretta continue to build each pair as Grado starts once again growing.
 Sisters Lorina & Isela are hired; they continue to oversee headphone production today.
 One night, John wakes up with the thought to build headphones out of wood.
 He goes downstairs to carve & build the first wooden Grado, the RS1.

 A line of wooden speakers using a unique driver formation is designed and completed by John Grado.
 With the SR60s sudden popularity at the same time though, all focus is kept on the headphone line.
 The speakers remain at Grado unreleased to the public.